Service catalog

 -

-In the Edit Custom Field dialog, read the notice and look at the list of where the custom field is used.
+In the Edit Custom Field dialog, read the notice and look at the list that shows where the custom field is used.
 In the example below, there is only one place where the custom field is used (in the Service Catalog in a catalog item named Custom field display).

 -